kevinfiol/servbot/README.md

 ### Using manual reload

 Instead of including a filewatcher to automatically reload your app on file changes, servbot includes a *manual* reload feature.
-Most modern front-end development build tools already include a built-in watch feature (esbuild, rollup, webpack, parcel, etc.) that can be leveraged with servbot.
+Most modern front-end development build tools already include a built-in watch feature (esbuild, rollup, webpack, parcel, etc.) that can be leveraged by servbot.
 For an example with [rollup](https://rollupjs.org/guide/en/), see [here](/example/rollup.config.js).

 Outside of build tools, you can also use something like [cheap-watch](https://github.com/Conduitry/cheap-watch) or [watchlist](https://github.com/lukeed/watchlist).
 See below for an example using watchlist: